-Meet with a Doctor at KOI Wellbeing for a consultation and testing to determine if testosterone replacement therapy is right for you.
+Meet with a practitioner at KOI Wellbeing for a consultation and testing to determine if testosterone replacement therapy is right for you.
 Book your appointment online today.
-In most cases the doctor will have your results back within a few days and your prescription for testosterone ready at your followup visit if the doctor believes this therapy will address your issues and health goals.
+In most cases your healthcare provider will have your results back within a few days and your prescription for testosterone ready at your followup visit if they believe this therapy will address your issues and health goals.

 Low or declining testosterone is a normal part of aging in healthy men, but is Testosterone Replacement therapy (TRT) right for you?

 Here is what you need to know about “Low-T” and how replacement therapy works: